Looking to get around Barbados?

 Again, depending on your budget and taste, you can choose from transport such as a hire car, local bus, taxi, tour coach, and even a Rolls Royce Bentley!

-Note: Some accommodations offer complementary airport transfers, so you may wish to check this out before committing yourself to any of the options above.
+Note: Some accommodations offer complimentary airport transfers, so you may wish to check this out before committing yourself to any of the options above.

 Cruise Terminal Transport

-Cruise passengers arriving in Barbados also have a number of transportation options when it comes to leaving the cruise terminal.
+Cruise passengers arriving in Barbados also have some transportation options when it comes to leaving the cruise terminal.

 Click on the link above to check out some of these options, as well as some great tips on how to spend your time on the island.